Shea Butter For Feet: How To Use And Benefits

 Shea Butter Benefits For Feet

-Shea butter is used in many skin care products, and feet are no exception.
+Shea butter is used in many skincare products, and feet are no exception.

-Raw shea butter contains a fabulous array of fatty acids, vitamins and other nutrients which can give it super powers when it comes to skin care.
+Raw shea butter contains a fabulous array of fatty acids, vitamins, and other nutrients which can give it superpowers when it comes to skincare.

 Traditionally, shea products were known for being pain relievers and having anti-inflammatory properties being used for things like ulcers and nasal congestions.
 Shea butter can also be used to help heal wounds.

 Today, shea butter is mostly used for skin care.
-Its main ingredients include linoleic, oleic and stearic acid.
+Its main ingredients include linoleic, oleic, and stearic acid.
 These can be quickly absorbed into the skin and can help with skin issues like rashes and peeling after sunburn.

 It also contains vitamins E and D as well as many fats and acids which can help with anti-aging and regeneration of skin.
 There are a lot of benefits to shea butter.